 Histology Classes, Courses and Training Information

 Histology technicians and technologists prepare samples of human, animal or plant tissue for analysis by pathologists.
 Many work in hospitals, laboratories and veterinary clinics, while others work in forensic laboratories or help with research.
-Most academic programs for histology technicians award a certificate, though a bachelor's degree is sometimes an option.
+Most academic programs for histology technicians award a certificate, though a degree is sometimes an option.

 List of Common Histology Courses

 Below are some of the common courses found in programs for aspiring histology technicians and technologists.

 Laboratory work is the foundation of histology and involves much more than working at a microscope.
 This class is taught at the start of histology programs to provide a framework for the training that follows.
 Lab protocols are especially important and include infection control, sharps safety and precise documentation.
 Another focus of the course is management and organization of the laboratory.